Elangodevguy/doccords/README.md

 ### `npm run format`

 ### Pre-commit hook
-In this project we used `huskey` and `lint-staged` to hook particular function before commiting any whenever we do `git commit -m 'message'` huskey and lint-staged will call the `pre-commit` hook, from the hook we will call our scripts in this order
+In this project we are using `huskey` and `lint-staged` to hook particular scripts to pre commit hook, whenever we do `git commit -m 'message'` huskey and lint-staged will call the `pre-commit` hook, from the hook we will call our scripts in the order of
-`npm run lint`, `npm run lint-fix`, `npm run format` if anyone of this script got failed our commit will not happen, so this will give standard structure to our code base
+`npm run lint`, `npm run lint-fix`, `npm run format` if anyone of this script gets failed our commit will not happen, so this will give standard structure to our code base.

 ## Deployment
 We have integrated `Circle CI\CD` tool to keep our deployment seamless